GohuHQ/anyblok-pyramid-rest-api/doc/source/memento.rst

 the serialization and deserialization of the request is done by `AnyBlok Marshmallow <http://doc.anyblok-marshmallow.anyblok.org/>`_.
-The schema is auto generated in function of the Model
+The schema is auto generated based on the Model

-Create CRUD with complex schema
+Create a CRUD with complex schema
 -------------------------------

 Address models::